How long does it last? Two years for A Level, one year for AS Level

 Click here for a link to the Exam Board Specification

 Students who take this course:

 This course is intended to be stimulating and enriching for students and to provide an excellent basis for life-long learning, higher education courses and progression into the music profession.
-At both AS and A Level, students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.
+At A Level, students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.

-Unit 1: Performing Music.
-This unit gives students opportunities to extend their performance skills as soloists and/or as part of an ensemble.
+Unit 1: Performing Music This unit gives students opportunities to extend their performance skills as soloists and/or as part of an ensemble.
 Teachers and students can choose music in any style.
 Any instrument(s) and/or voice(s) are acceptable as part of a 12-15 minute assessed performance of a balanced programme of music.

-Unit 2: Composing.
-This unit has two sections: composition and technical study.
+Unit 2: Composing This unit has two sections: composition and technical study.
 The composition section further develops students’ composition skills.
 The technical study section builds on the knowledge and awareness of harmony.
 The total time across both submissions must be six minutes.

-Unit 3: Appraising.
-This unit focuses on listening to music, familiar and unfamiliar, and understanding how it works.
+Unit 3: Appraising This unit focuses on listening to music, familiar and unfamiliar, and understanding how it works.